-Marisa is an inter-disciplinary artist who weaves together diverse strategies for living (or coping) well in their current urban, neoliberal, anthropocentric situation.
-They work across mediums such as embodied movement, publishing and installation both inside and outside institutional contexts, and often collaboratively.
-Embracing the complexity of current crises, they aim to promote experiences that are intimate, gentle, self-aware and care-full, without sacrificing strategy and criticality.
-They are about to commence a Masters of Philosophy at the Queensland University of Technology, researching the possibilities for contemporary social practice in the Brisbane context.
+Marisa is an inter-disciplinary artist who weaves together diverse strategies for living (or coping) well in their current urban, neoliberal, anthropocentric, colonial situation.
+They work across disciplines such as embodied movement, social practice, publishing and installation both inside and outside institutional contexts, and often collaboratively.
+They aim to forefront knowledge systems that are often backgrounded such as embodied, sensory or intuitive knowledge.
+Embracing the complexity of current crises, they promote experiences that are intimate, gentle, self-aware and care-full, without sacrificing strategy and criticality.

-Marisa was co-founder and co-director of people+artist+place from 2016-2019; an arts initiative that focuses on the production of live, site-specific and socially-engaged art, and in their spare time works to enhance the participatory nature of multiple community arts and cultural events in Brisbane.
+Marisa was co-founder and co-director of people+artist+place from 2016-2019; an arts initiative that focuses on the production of live, site-specific and socially-engaged art.
+Currently, they chair a local community NFP dedicated to the cultivation of participatory arts and cultural activities in Brisbane and regional Queensland.

-Marisa lives and works on unceded Jagera and Turrbal land.
+Marisa lives and creates on unceded Jagera and Turrbal land.

 exploring what constitutes an “authentic” experience of nature (and whether it matters) through a digital lens ...